 The policy requires "convenient, safe and high-quality bus, pedestrian and cycle routes within, and connecting to adjoining facilities".
-This is re-stated unequivocally in the recent comments from the County Council's Spatial Policy Team.
-Pedestrian routes within the site are reasonably good, with useful connections not available to motor traffic, but routes are not always legible and improvement should be sought.
+This is re-stated unequivocally in the comments from the County Council's Spatial Policy Team.
+Pedestrian routes within the site are reasonably good, with useful connections not available to motor traffic, but routes are not always legible and improvements are needed.
 The connection to the A181 at the north-east corner of the site has been dropped; the layout should be reworked to provide a direct link here, with a commitment to creating onward connections across the A1(M) road bridge.

-The Trust welcomes the addition, in the latest revision, of a footpath connection to the pedestrian crossing point at Damson Way.
+The Trust welcomes the addition, in the November 2022 revision, of a footpath connection to the pedestrian crossing point at Damson Way, but objects to the design which, like the other external path connections, fails the test of directness and legibility.
+The route is shown in yellow on the excerpt below.
 An additional footpath/cycleway connection to the A181 further east, from the access road which terminates on the northern site boundary, would beneficially reduce active travel distances from the whole of the eastern part of the site to Damson Way.
 The Trust would like to see this provided.
-Such a connection would, for example, reduce the overall walking/cycling distance to the nearest secondary school.
-Possible routes are shown below.